mana-ysh/knowledge-graph-embeddings/README.md

 - TransE [Bordes+.
 2013]
 - DistMult [Yang+.
 2015]
 - HolE [Nicklel+.
 2016]
-  - This model is equivalent to ComplEx, and the computation cost of ComplEx is lower than of HolE.
+  - This model is equivalent to ComplEx[Hayashi and Shimbo.
+2018], and the computation cost of ComplEx is lower than of HolE.
 - ComplEx [Trouillon+.
 2016]
 - ANALOGY [Liu+.
 2017]
   - This model can be regarded as a hybrid between DistMult and ComplEx.